8 min read

 The current heart rhythm analysis process is slow and classification is done manually.
 They do batch uploads from the devices into the analysis software machines to have medical analysts look at the classification data, and then submit a report to the doctors and hospital who then make medical decisions about the patients.
 The process takes over 24 hours, a long lag before doctors can access the patient data, increasing the risk of medical emergencies.

-With MapR-FS, Telemed will now be able to ingest data from various medical devices directly via NFS into their cluster for real-time patient insight.
+With MapR XD, Telemed will now be able to ingest data from various medical devices directly via NFS into their cluster for real-time patient insight.
 This solution needed to be High Availability and also provide multi-tenancy (due to HIPAA) as they start hosting various hospital patient data and medical device company data.
 Being able to segment that data by their customers was really important.

 With the help of MapR Professional Services, they have been able to build out a solution to hit their July 18th HIPAA review deadline and provide an architecture that fits all the requirements in terms of HA, multi-tenancy, and real-time insights.
 The CEO has fulfilled his requirement and deadline to his investors and the company will be on track to start selling their SaaS solutions in Q3/Q4.